 May is Mental Health Awareness Month, the time to bring attention to mental health and its importance to overall health and well-being.
 At the same time, we are also experiencing a mental health crisis in the United States.
 In a new Surgeon General’s Advisory, Dr. Murthy raises the alarm about the impact of loneliness and isolation on mental and physical health.
 What can each one of us do?
 Join the community!
 The National Alliance on Mental Health says, “Fight stigma, provide support to those in need, educate, and advocate for policies that support the millions of people in the U.S. affected by mental illness.”

 Mental Health Awareness – 7 Ways to Do Your Part

 1. Awareness Starts With YOU

-Start by taking a moment to recognize how you are feeling, and how important your own mental wellbeing is.
-Vow to be a mental health advocate to yourself!
-The World Health Organization says, “Mental health is a state of wellbeing in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community.”
-Mental wellness is key to navigating the slings and arrows of living in 2022!
+Start by taking a moment to recognize how you are feeling and how important your mental well-being is.
+Then, vow to be a mental health advocate for yourself!
+The World Health Organization says, “Mental health is a state of well-being in which an individual realizes his or her abilities, can cope with the normal stresses of life, can work productively, and can contribute to his or her community.”
+Mental wellness is critical to navigating the slings and arrows of living in 2023!

 2. Talk, Talk, and More Talk